Astra Streaming functions

 $ ./pulsar-admin functions trigger \

-The trigger sends the string Hello world to your exclamation function.
-Your function should output Hello world! to your consumed output.
+The trigger sends the message string to the function.
+Your function should output the result of processing the message.

 Function Log